othree/fetcher/README.md

     fetcher.delete( '/api/users/23').then( ... )

-DOC
+Doc
 ---

-fetch-er provide a new global object for browser environment, called `fetcher`. `fetcher` is an instance of private Fetcher class.
+fetch-er provide a new global object for browser environment, called `fetcher`. `fetcher` is an instance of private `Fetcher` class.
 In other module systems like: CommonJS, AMD, NodeJS.
-You will get the same instance of Fetcher when you require this module.
+You will get the same instance of Fetcher when you include this module.

+    var fetcher = require('fetch-er')

 The Fetcher class have the following basic methods: `delete`, `get`, `getJSON`, `head`, `options`, `post` and `put`.
 Mapping the method name to HTTP method for the method will use.
 All methods receives three